-ESSAY: Comparison of BB, IB and MTB Iris Prelude to Chapters 8, 9 and 10
+ESSAY: Comparison of BB, IB and MTB Iris Prelude to Chapters 8, 9 and 10 Approved by the AIS Board of Directors, March 30, 2021

 Although border bearded (BB), intermediate bearded (IB), and miniature tall bearded (MTB) iris all have the same height range, the classes have a number of distinctions that should be emphasized to the judges.
 This essay will assist the judge with understanding those distinctions.
 Judges are encouraged to review this chapter before working with Chapters 8, 9 and 10.